Comets

 |

-An attempt to create a list of the brightest comets in known history. |
+This page is an attempt to create a list of the brightest comets in known history. |

 ||